Origin of the Moon: Multiple impacts

-In 2004, astrophysicist Nikolai Gorkavyi proposed a novel model (multiple large asteroid impacts model).
-In 2013, the model was supported by a group of Russian astronomers and later, in 2017, by planetary researchers at Weizmann Institute of Science in Rehovot, Israel.
+In 2004, Russian astrophysicist Nikolai Gorkavyi proposed a novel model titled the multiple large asteroid impacts model, which found support from a notable group of Russian astronomers in 2013 and later, in 2017, by planetary researchers at Weizmann Institute of Science in Rehovot, Israel.
 In general terms, the main idea of the model suggests that the Moon was formed as a result of a violent rain of large asteroids (1–100 km) that repeatedly hammered the fledgling Earth over millions of years.
-A series of smaller impacts, which were likely more common in the early Solar System, could blast enough Earth rocks and dirt into orbit to form a protosatellite disk which later forms into a small moonlet.
+Such a series of smaller impacts, which were probably more common in the early Solar System, could blast enough rocky Earth debris into orbit to form a protosatellite disk which later forms into a small moonlet.
 As repeated impacts created more balls of debris, the moonlets could merge over time into one large moon.

 Synestia hypothesis

-In 2018 researchers at Harvard and the UC Davis developed computer models demonstrating that one possible outcome of a planetary collision is that it creates a synestia, a mass of vaporized rock and metal which forms a biconcave disc extending beyond the lunar orbit.
+In 2018, researchers at Harvard and UC Davis developed computer models demonstrating that one possible outcome of a planetary collision is that it creates a synestia, a mass of vaporized rock and metal which forms a biconcave disc extending beyond the lunar orbit.
 The synestia will eventually shrink and cool to accrete the satellite and reform the impacted planet.

 Other hypotheses

 Capture

 This hypothesis states that the Moon was captured by the Earth.
 This model was popular until the 1980s, and some points in its favor are the Moon's size, orbit, and tidal locking.

 One problem is understanding the capture mechanism.
 A close encounter of two planetary bodies typically results in either collision or altered trajectories.
 For this hypothesis to work, there might have been a large atmosphere around the primitive Earth, which would slow the movement of the Moon by aerobraking before it could escape.
-That hypothesis may also explain the irregular satellite orbits of Jupiter and Saturn.
+The hypothesis may also explain the irregular satellite orbits of Jupiter and Saturn.
 However, this hypothesis does not adequately explain the essentially identical oxygen isotope ratios of the two bodies.

 Fission

 This is the now discredited hypothesis that an ancient, rapidly spinning Earth expelled a piece of its mass.
-This was proposed by George Darwin (son of the famous biologist Charles Darwin) in 1879 and retained some popularity until Apollo.
+This was first proposed by George Darwin (son of the famous biologist Charles Darwin) in 1879 and retained some popularity until Apollo.
 The Austrian geologist Otto Ampferer in 1925 also suggested the emerging of the Moon as cause for continental drift.

 It was proposed that the Pacific Ocean represented the scar of this event.
 Today it is known that the oceanic crust that makes up this ocean basin is relatively young, about 200 million years old or less, whereas the Moon is much older.
 The Moon does not consist of oceanic crust but of mantle material, which originated inside the proto-Earth in the Precambrian.